Frequently Asked Questions

 Unfortunately we cannot offer housing for visitors.
 There are lots of vacation rentals in the area of the Anchor house.
 Check with VRBO or other rental outfits.

-Are there scholarships for the Bible School?
+Are there scholarships available?

 Not at the present time.